Development of an effective UK screening test to identify individuals in the early stages of dementia who are unfit to drive

 • To develop a process of feedback to drivers who are shown to be no longer to drive safely based on the test developed in the project

-Finally, all results were reviewed, and a set of recommendations were made for future fitness to drive assessments and stopping driving conversations.
-These are described further in this presentation.
+Activities were undertaken both in the UK and Australia.
+All results were reviewed, and a set of recommendations were made for future fitness to drive assessments and stopping driving conversations.
+These are described in this presentation.

 Professor Andrew Morris, Loughborough University